amannvl/twitter/README.md

 7. Run app localy with: ```python manage.py runserver```.

 ## Certificate
-This project is officialy certified by Redian Marku.
+This project is officialy certified by amannvl.me .
-All rights reserved 2020.
+All rights reserved

-Please Subscribe my YouTube Channel: <a href="https://www.youtube.com/channel/UCO5WiowKFnEw17AOk008WOQ" target="_blank">Ready Dev</a>.